dyrector-io/dyrectorio/README.md

 - Install Docker and Docker Compose to your machine

 ### Development (Local)
-The easiest way to get started with the dyrectorio platform is by our premade [docker-compose](./web/docker-compose.dev.yaml) file.
+The easiest way to get started with the dyrector.io platform is by our premade [docker-compose](./web/docker-compose.dev.yaml) file.

 1. First you have to create `.env` from `.env.example` files in your local environment, in the following folders: `/web`, `/web/auth`, `/web/crux`, `/web/crux-ui`

-2. To run the dyrectorio platform dependencies:
+2. To run the dyrector.io platform dependencies:
 ```
 docker-compose -f web/docker-compose.dev.yaml up --build
 ```